fingon/lixie/README.md

 - add visibility for how much each rule is used in the rule editing UI

-- better log list selection features (current non-spam is ok default, but also seeing spam, ham only, all might be valid?)

 - configuration file / CLI for the hardcoded stuff (e.g. Loki URL, database filename)